TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 10/2 Corinthians 10.16.md

 ---

-so as to preach the gospel even unto the parts beyond you, [and] not to glory in another's province in regard of things ready to our hand.
+so as to preach the Good News even to the parts beyond you, not to boast in what someone else has already done.